veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 The **Shared with me** tab shows the data sets that were shared with you.

 For each data set, in the top right corner, you can select the following action icons.
-1. Data set info - see data set name and its description.
+1. Data set info - See data set name and its description.
-2. Edit table properties - disable or enable column picker and select what data columns to show.
+2. Edit table properties - Disable or enable column picker and select what data columns to show.
-3. Filter - apply and clear the filters available for the data set.
+3. Filter - Apply and clear the filters available for the data set.
 4. Save - **Save** the current view of the data set (including applied filters and shown columns) or **Save as new** to create a new data set with the applied filters and shown data columns.
-5. Download - download the data set as a CSV file.
+5. Download - Download the data set as a CSV file.
-6. Share - share the data set with someone else.
+6. Share - Share the data set with someone else.
-7. Delete - if you are an admin, delete the data set.
+7. Delete - If you are an admin, delete the data set.

  Note that, depending on your [user role](usermanagement.md), you might not see some icons.